 The Company determines the appropriate classification of marketable securities at the time of purchase and re-evaluates such determination as of each balance sheet date.
 Marketable securities classified as available for sale are carried at fair value with unrealized gains and losses included in the determination of comprehensive income and reported as a component of shareholders' equity.
 Marketable securities classified as trading securities are reported at fair value with unrealized gains and losses recognized in earnings.
 Securities that are bought and held principally for the purpose of selling them in the near term are classified as trading securities.
 During 1998, unrealized holding gains on trading securities of approximately \$16.0 million were included in other revenue in the consolidated statements of operations.
-Marketable securities.
+Marketable securities consist principally of mutual funds, corporate bonds and other debt securities.
 The cost of marketable securities sold is determined on the specific identification method.